Stephanie Anderson

-Stephanie Anderson (born November 27, 1992) is an American ice hockey player, currently playing for the Minnesota Whitecaps in the Premier Hockey Federation (PHF).
+Stephanie Anderson (born November 27, 1992) is an American ice hockey player who played for the Minnesota Whitecaps in the now defunct Premier Hockey Federation (PHF).
 She previously competed for the Bemidji State Beavers women's ice hockey program and was a member of the United States women's national ice hockey team that won the gold medal at the 2015 IIHF Women's World Championship.

 Playing career

 High school

 Anderson competed at the high school level with the North St. Paul High School team, becoming a two-time letterwinner.
 In addition, she would skate for the Minnesota Thoroughbreds at the club level, eventually being appointed team captain.

 NCAA hockey

 Joining the Minnesota Golden Gophers in the autumn of 2011, Anderson would log her first career goal, a game-winning tally against Minnesota State on October 21, 2011.
 She would finish her freshman season as a member of the Gophers NCAA Frozen Four title-winning team.
 Opting to transfer to Bemidji State in 2012, she sat out the 2012–13 due to transfer rules within the WCHA conference.
 As a redshirt sophomore in 2013–14, she contributed five goals and three assists in 33 games played.

 On March 7, 2015, Anderson contributed to a historic win as the Beavers defeated the Minnesota Golden Gophers by a 1–0 tally in the semifinals of the WCHA Final Face-Off.
 She logged the game-winning goal at the 11:46 mark of the third period.
 Beavers goaltender Brittni Mowat made 37 saves, registering her seventh shutout of the season, a new program record.
 In addition, it marked the first time that the Beavers advanced to the championship game of the WCHA Final Face-Off.